-You can serve a small portion as an appetizer, or serve a larger portion as an entrée, on a bed of your preferred starch.
-Here I’ve used plain couscous (check here for instructions on how to prepare the couscous).
+You can serve a small portion of this dish as an appetizer, or serve a larger portion as an entrée, on a bed of your preferred starch.
+Here I chose to serve it on plain couscous (check here for instructions on how to prepare the couscous).

 Makes: 8 appetizer size, 4 entrée size

 Prep time: the sauce: 20 minutes, the fish: 10 minutes